 We had Gotland fleece from Shepherds Craft Farm processed into yarn at Aroostook Fiberworks in Ashland.
 There, it was mixed with 20% merino wool in an effort to help with processing.

-Shepherds Craft Farm is located in Whitefield.
+Shepherds Craft Farm was located in Whitefield, but is in the process of relocating a few towns away.
 Shepherd Laurel Banks' enthusiasm for sustainable farming - both from an economic and environmental standpoint - is contagious.
 She is passionate about producing the finest fleeces.
 Read about our visit to Shepherds Craft Farm on our blog.

 This yarn is luscious: soft, light, and shimmery.
 I can't wait to knit it up!